One of my favorite drinks to have is turmeric and ginger tea. It’s as simple as it sounds: you add ginger and turmeric in a cup of boiled water.

 Gingerols are one of the main active compounds found in ginger and have been extensively studied compared to the other compounds.

-Gingerols have been found to possess many benefits such as antitumor activity, anti-inflammatory, anti-nausea, antibacterial and also protects the liver
+Gingerols have been found to possess many benefits such as antitumor activity, anti-inflammatory, anti-nausea, antibacterial activities, and also protects the liver.

-Paradol has anti-cancer benefits as well as antibacterial and acts as an antioxidant.
+Paradol has anti-cancer benefits as well as being antibacterial and acts as an antioxidant.

-Paradol has also been investigated in animal models for its effect on thermogenesis by activated brown adipose tissue which may help with weight loss.
+Paradol has also been investigated in animal models for its effect on thermogenesis by activating brown adipose tissue, which may help with weight loss.

-Turmeric, the bright yellow spice which is mainly cultivated in India has one main and very widely studied compound called Curcumin.
+Turmeric, the bright yellow spice which is mainly cultivated in India, has one very widely studied compound called curcumin.

-The yellow color of turmeric is because of the presence of three curcuminoids and are used in many areas of cosmetics, food additive, dyes, medicines and more.
+The yellow color of turmeric is because of the presence of three curcuminoids and are used in many areas of cosmetics, food additives, dyes, medicines, and more.

 The amount of curcumin you can get from turmeric powder varies, but turmeric contains around 2% curcumin by weight.
-One tablespoon of turmeric, you get about 136 mg of curcumin.
-Doses of up to 8000 mg of curcumin in studies have been shown to be safe taking long term .
+In one tablespoon of turmeric, you will get about 136 mg of curcumin.
+Doses of up to 8000 mg of curcumin have been shown to be safe taking long term .

 - Curcumin may increase neurogenesis in the brain by increasing levels of BDNF.

-- Provides benefits for both osteoarthritis and rheumatoid arthritis.
+- Provides benefits for osteoarthritis and rheumatoid arthritis.